 Internship 1.
 Internship 2.
 Internship 3.
 Internship 4.
-Engages in Demonstrates initiative in Appropriately utilizes Effectively engages with professional manner carrying out professional consultation and other stakeholders, family within clinical setting; responsibilities associated communication with members, professionals, seeks and utilizes with role as therapist; supervisor, treatment team, or significant persons in supervision. identifies specific and other stakeholders into the treatment process supervision needs; and the treatment process; and in the workplace. maintains positive supports the professional workplace relationships. development of colleagues.
+Engages in professional manner within clinical setting; seeks and utilizes supervision.
+Demonstrates initiative in carrying out professional responsibilities associated with role as therapist; identifies specific supervision needs; and maintains positive workplace relationships.
+Appropriately utilizes consultation and communication with supervisor, treatment team, and other stakeholders into the treatment process; supports the professional development of colleagues.
+Effectively engages with other stakeholders, family members, professionals, or significant persons in the treatment process and in the workplace.